amyboyd/indexeddb-to-json/README.md

 Using Yarn: `yarn global add indexeddb-to-json`

-(Or, if you want to run the executable without installing it, use `npx indexeddb-to-json`)
+If you want to run it without a permanent installation, use `npx indexeddb-to-json`

 ## Usage of `extract`